coreos/etcd-operator/doc/design/disaster_recovery.md

 ## Overview

-If a cluster has less than majority of members alive, controller considers it disastrous failure.
+If a cluster has less than majority of members alive, operator considers it disastrous failure.
 There might be other disastrous failures.
-Controller will do disaster recovery on such cases and try to recover entire cluster from snapshot.
+Operator will do disaster recovery on such cases and try to recover entire cluster from snapshot.

 We have a backup pod to save checkpoints of the cluster.

-If disastrous failure happened but no checkpoint is found, controller would consider the cluster dead.
+If disastrous failure happened but no checkpoint is found, operator would consider the cluster dead.

 ## Technical details